← Transmissions

 90-day action plan

-• W0-W2: audit speed (CWV), consent (CMP/CMv2), tagging (schemas), data mapping (GA4/Klaviyo).
+• W0-W2: speed audit (CWV), consent (CMP/CMv2), tagging (schemas), data mapping (GA4/Klaviyo).
 Define 3 north-star metrics (CVR, CAC/LTV, INP).

 • W7-W10: activate 1 retail/commerce media channel, 1 live series + tracking, create 3 transverse metaobjects (promises, material, guide), and deploy priority markets (Shopify Markets).

-• W11-W13: CRO review (scrolls/heatmaps), A/B testing on 3 levers (title, visual, proof), industrialize 1P data collection (quiz, member account), server-side tagging.
+• W11-W13: CRO review (scrolls/heatmaps), A/B testing on 3 levers (title, visual, proof), industrialize 1P collection (quiz, member account), server-side tagging.

 Weekly KPIs to monitor